karenetheridge/Test-LWP-UserAgent/README.md

 want to unset this if you really want to test extraordinary errors within your networking code.
 Normally, you should leave it alone, as [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent) and this module are capable of handling normal errors.

+Plus, this option is added:

+    - `network_fallback => <boolean>`

+    If true, requests passing through this object that do not match a previously-configured mapping or registration will be directed to the network.
+    (To only divert _matched_ requests rather than unmatched requests, use `map_network_response`, see below.)

+    This option is also available as a read/write accessor via `$useragent->network_fallback(<value?>)`.

 All other methods may be called on a specific object instance, or as a class method.
 If called as on a blessed object, the action performed or data returned is